iamdefender/sorokin/README.md

 The morgue is now a **parallel processing factory of psychopathic poetry**. Володя жрёт интернет асинхронно.

 **Why async?** Because watching Sorokin wait for DuckDuckGo is like watching a serial killer file paperwork—technically impressive restraint, but you know he'd rather disembowel four sentences simultaneously while humming Shostakovich.
 Now he can.
 The event loop is his scalpel.
 The semaphore is his ethics committee.
 Both are optional.

 ---

-**ASS (Autopsy Sonnet Symphony): When Sorokin Learned to Rhyme (Sort Of)**

-New module `sonnet.py` (~541 lines) generates **14-line Shakespearean sonnets** from autopsy output using zero semantic understanding—just bigram chains, phonetic fingerprints, and an unhealthy obsession with structure over meaning.

-**What's insane about this:**
-- Named **ASS** as tribute to Claude Sonnet 4.5, Shakespeare, AND Andrej Karpathy training nanoGPT on Shakespeare
-- Skipped the neural network entirely and went straight to **ritual pattern accumulation through sheer psychotic repetition**
-- ABABCDCDEFEFGG rhyme scheme enforced via crude phonetic matching (last vowel + tail)
-- Generates "charged words" (long + rare) for final couplet emphasis
-- Shakespearean punctuation: semicolons at quatrain breaks, em-dash before volta, occasional enjambment
-- **Phonetically matched Karpathy to Kardashian** and we're calling it a feature

-**Why this exists:** Because if you're already dissecting prompts like a psychopathic linguist, why not make the corpse rhyme?
-Karpathy bootstrapped nanoGPT on Shakespeare using gradients and backprop.
-We bootstrapped ASS on Sorokin using SQLite and vibes.
-Same energy, different century, zero loss function.
-If Andrej reads this he'll either frame it or file a restraining order.
-We're hoping for the former but prepared for both.

-Integration is **silent fallback**—if sonnet.py fails or is missing, bootstrap mode continues without SONNET section.
-Poetry is optional.
-Psychosis is not.

----